CircuitVerse/Interactive-Book/docs/gates.md

 ## XOR gate

 The XOR gate behaves in a similar fashion to the OR gate.
-Its output is 1 when the two inputs are not the same, but one of them is 1.
-For all other cases, its output is 0.
+Its output is 1 when the two inputs are different.
+Output is 0 when inputs are same.
 The symbol for XOR is the same as that for OR except for the addition of an arc right before the gate.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|